top of page

 This lecture focuses on assessing the client’s level of connectedness, motivation, self-responsibility, rationality, and time sense when making case management plans so they’re able to succeed.

-988 Crisis Jam: Recovery and Crisis Care Ep 52
+Recovery and Crisis Care

-988 Crisis Jam: Recovery and Crisis Care Ep 52: Focusing on Recovery Even (Especially) in Crisis (2022)
+988 Crisis Jam: Recovery and Crisis Care Ep 52: Focusing on Recovery Even (Especially) in Crisis (2022) I appear at 8:40 and end at 29:45.

 A presentation of how to incorporate recovery strategies in crisis, when people are most likely to change, that I made to a group of people nationwide who were implementing the new 988 crisis plans.